 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
 Demonstrate professional behavior and positive attitude. - 4.
-Value each child as an individual and assist them in reaching their full potential.
+Provide a safe and secure learning environment that promotes student success. - 5.
+Value each child as an individual and assist them in reaching their highest potential.

-Parent / Caring Adult:
+Family/Parent/Caring Adult:

-I want my child to achieve; therefore, I will encourage him/her by doing the following:
+I want my child to achieve; therefore I will encourage him/her by doing the following:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Support my child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
 Make sure my child is at school every day and on time, unless he/she is ill. - 4.
 Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.